IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 :::note
 Bear in mind the following differences between environments:
 - Tokens from the UID2 integration environment are not valid for passing to the bid stream.
-- You'll have a different set of Subscription ID and public key values for each environment (integ and prod).
+- You'll have a different set of Subscription ID and public key values for each environment (integration and production).
 Be sure to use the correct values for each environment.
 :::

 ### Optional: Reduce Latency by Setting the API Base URL for the Production Environment